ElektraInitiative/libelektra/doc/decisions/STEPS.md

 The first step is to create a PR with:

 - **one** decision, where at least the "Problem" is filled out and "Decision", "Rationale" and "Implications" are **not** yet filled out.
-- a link from [README.md](../README.md) from the "Drafts" section to this decision.
 - optional backlinks from related decisions.

+This step is brainstorming for completely new ideas.

+> No agreement about anything is needed to merge decisions in this stage.

+## Problem Clear

 This step is very important:

-- it is brainstorming for completely new ideas.
+- it clarifies the importance of the problem, answering:
+  Why should we put our time and energy in this problem and not in another problem.
 - it clarifies the scope of the decision.
 - it clarifies relation to other problems.

 Decisions will have much smoother further steps if this step is done carefully without prejudice.
 It is especially important that one shouldn't have a fixed mind-set about a preferred solution from the beginning.

-> Everyone must agree that the problem exists so that a decision PR in "Drafts" step can be merged.
+> Everyone must agree that the problem exists and is worth solving so that a decision PR in "Problem Clear" step can be merged.
-> At least the problem must be clear to everyone involved before the decision can leave the "Drafts" step.
-> It must be so clear that everyone would be able to describe a test case that shows if a solution fixes the problem.
+> It must be so clear that everyone would be able to describe an experiment or test case that shows if a solution fixes the problem.

-## In Discussion
+## Alternatives Clear

 > This step is recommended if it is not yet clear to the core developers which solution is the best.